triforce-technologies/symfony-rbac-bundle/README.md

-# PhpRbacBundle
+# RbacBundle

-PhpRBACBundle is symfony 6 bundle with full access control library for PHP.
+RbacBundle is symfony 6 bundle with full access control library for PHP.
 It provides NIST Level 2 Standard Hierarchical Role Based Access Control as an easy to use library to PHP developers.
 It's a rework of the phprbac.net library made by OWASP for symfony 6.

 ## Table of Content